anandDev77/tf-mediumArticle/docs/index.md

 At that point you are not really “running the sample.”
 You are setting up Kubernetes, networking, databases, secrets, ingress, DNS, and enough security to make it feel real.
 Then you hit the classic problem: Terraform completes, and the app still does not load.

-That is the gap `stocktrader-setup` is meant to close.
-It turns the Stock Trader architecture into a repeatable, team-friendly deployment on Azure AKS, so you can spend your time learning the system (or extending it) instead of babysitting infrastructure.
+That is where `stocktrader-setup` helps.
+It turns the Stock Trader architecture into a repeatable deployment on Azure AKS, so you can spend your time learning the system (or extending it) instead of babysitting infrastructure.

-By the end of this post, you will know what the repo sets up and how to get a working URL in minutes.
+By the end of this post, you will know what the repo sets up and how to get to a working URL in minutes.

-Who this is for: anyone who wants to run Stock Trader on Azure without assembling cloud resources by hand.
-If you are evaluating the architecture, contributing a service, or setting up a demo environment, this repo is a good starting point.
+If you want to run Stock Trader on Azure without assembling cloud resources by hand, this repo is a good starting point.
+It is also useful if you are evaluating the architecture, contributing a service, or setting up a demo environment.

 ## Quick context: what is Stock Trader?

 Stock Trader is a cloud-native sample made of multiple containerized microservices designed to run on Kubernetes.
-It was created at IBM and is now primarily maintained by Kyndryl (by many of the same folks who built it originally).
+It was created at IBM and is now primarily maintained by Kyndryl.

 If you want an “off-the-shelf but realistic” playground for cloud-native patterns like service-to-service calls, state, optional integrations, and real deployment concerns, Stock Trader is a great choice.